CDL-Quantum/CohortProject_2021/Week1_Trapped_Ions/Business_Application_Team23.md

 ## Step 1: Explain the technical problem you solved in this exercise

 Problem: Alice (the message sender) wants to send a secret key (binary numbers) to Bob (the message receiver) without being eavesdropped on by Eve (the eavesdropper).

+Solution:
 <img width="1018" alt="Screen Shot 2021-07-08 at 8 38 32 PM" src="https://user-images.githubusercontent.com/87050306/125159514-d8a43300-e1b2-11eb-8507-13aa8448e3f0.png">
 <img width="1024" alt="Screen Shot 2021-07-08 at 8 38 20 PM" src="https://user-images.githubusercontent.com/87050306/125159519-df32aa80-e1b2-11eb-89e6-eccfbfa62a86.png">

 ## Step 2: Explain or provide examples of the types of real-world problems this solution can solve

-Example: A courier has to deliver parcels to several locations and is looking to minimize its travel time. (e.g., “the travelling salesman problem”).
+For example, one-time-pads (OTPs) can be sent to online banking users using the secure communication protocol suggested in this report.
+This protocol can be used by any individuals, companies, governments, and militaries demanding high-level communication security.

 ## Step 3: Identify at least one potential customer for this solution - ie: a business who has this problem and would consider paying to have this problem solved